-Although mefloquine hydrochloride has existed for some time, Hoffmann-LaRoche didn’t receive U.S. Food and Drug Administration (FDA) approval to market Lariam until 1989.
+Although the U.S. Army discovered and began using mefloquine since the 1970s, Hoffmann-LaRoche didn’t receive U.S. Food and Drug Administration (FDA) approval to market Lariam until 1989.
 The company pulled Lariam in 2008, however.
-Until then, it came in the form of 250 mg oral tablets taken orally daily to prevent malaria infection.
-Upon diagnosis, malaria patients would take five pills at a time .
+Until then, it came in the form of 250 mg oral tablets taken weekly to prevent malaria infection.
+Upon diagnosis, malaria patients would begin taking five pills at a time.

 Lariam Might Cause Suicidal Ideations and Behavior Side Effects